cn0047/stash/ed/go/README.md

 * pkg (package objects)
 * src

+Put code into `internal` dir to make it private.

 **new** keyword - allocates memory, does not initialize the memory and returns its address (pointer).